akade/Akade.SnippetLink/Readme.md

 A streamlined, extensible and opinionated dotnet tool for importing snippets into Markdown files.

 Shamelessly inspired by [Simon Crop's excellent MarkdownSnippets](https://github.com/SimonCropp/MarkdownSnippets) but designed for easier extensibility and per snippet parametrization.
-The main motivations for this incarnation are **support for directly referencing C# symbols** like methods and **importing BenchmarkDotNet results** are the main reason for the library.
+The main motivations for this incarnation are **support for directly referencing C# symbols** like methods and **importing BenchmarkDotNet results**.
 In contrast to MarkdownSnippets, SnippetLink ironically does not render any user-clickable links.

 ## Features
 - Import code snippets from C# source files into Markdown files